hemi93/quick-ecs/README.md

   world.addSystem(ExampleSystem);

   /**
-   * Create entity and add component to it.
+   * Create Entity and add Component to it.
    * Second argument of addComponent accepts array of constructor params, type safe!
    */
   const entity = world.createEntity();